 This one is a little trickier than soil temperature.
 Workable soil has to be thawed and more critically, dry enough to work with.

 We’re not looking for dry soil but it shouldn’t turn to mud when you look at it too hard.
 Exactly when your soil becomes workable depends a lot on your soil type.

 There is a lot of water early in the growing season thanks to the melting snow and all those April showers.
-Sandy soil will be the fastest the drain and clay soil will stay wet and unworkable the longest.
+Sandy soil will be the fastest to drain and clay soil will stay wet and unworkable the longest.

 To test if your soil is workable pick up a handful and give it a squeeze.
 If the soil crumbles it’s dry enough to plant, if it sticks in a ball it’s too wet.

 While this advice is directed towards to health of the seeds, seeds will rot in soil that is constantly too wet, it also protects the structure of your soil.
-If you get in the dirt when it’s too wet you’ll get it all clumped up then when it does dry it will be in rock hard balls (ask me how I know that).
+If you get in the dirt when it’s too wet you’ll get it all clumped up then when it does dry it will be in rock-hard balls (ask me how I know that).

-One more thing about workable soil, if you’ve added a thick layer of mulch to the ground to help hold in the heat you should remove it in the spring, the same mulch that hold in the ground heat in the winter will stop it from absorbing heat from the sun the in spring.
+One more thing about workable soil, if you’ve added a thick layer of mulch to the ground to help hold in the heat you should remove it in the spring, the same mulch that holds in the ground heat in the winter will stop it from absorbing heat from the sun the in spring.

-Direct Seeded Early Season Crops
+Direct Seeded Early Season Spring Vegetable Crops

 Direct seeding, or planting seeds in the garden, is the easiest way to get your garden growing.
 Direct seeding is the best way to grow root vegetables and will eliminate any transplant stress or shock from moving out from under cozy grow lights into the real world.